-The big brawl turned the game around - Philadelphia's 3-0 series advantage
+The big brawl turned the game around, Philadelphia's advantage

 Published:

-The big brawl turned the game around - Philadelphia's 3-0 series advantage
+The big brawl turned the game around, Philadelphia's advantage

 Photo: Matt Slocum /AP/TT

-Evgenij Malkin gave Pittsburgh hope of avoiding a knife-to-the-throat situation for the rest of the series.
-Malkin scored for the visitors four minutes into the game and Pittsburgh pushed for more.
+Evgenij Malkin gave Pittsburgh hope of avoiding having a knife to their throats for the rest of the series.
+The Russian scored a goal for the visitors four minutes into the game.

 Then came the game-changer.
-A brawl involving several players resulted in nine players being sent off.
+A huge brawl broke out that resulted in all ten skaters being ejected.
 Pittsburgh's Bryan Rust was given two two-minute penalties, and on the ensuing power play, Trevor Zegras equalized for the home team.

-Philadelphia continued to score, and despite Erik Karlsson's consolation goal midway through the third period, it was a 2–5 loss for Pittsburgh.
+Philadelphia continued to score, and despite Erik Karlsson's consolation goal midway through the third period, Pittsburgh lost 2–5.

-The series is now 3–0, and Philadelphia can decide it on Sunday night.
+The series is now 3–0, which Philadelphia can decide on Sunday night.

-Facts: This is how it went in last night's playoff matches
+Facts: This is how last night's playoff matches went

 Round of 16: